-- The Information Commissioner ("the Commissioner") has decided to issue It's OK Limited ("It's OK") with an enforcement notice under section 40 of the Data Protection Act 1998 ("DPA").
-The notice is being issued because of a serious contravention of regulation 21 of the Privacy and Electronic Communications (EC Directive) Regulations 2003 ("PECR"). - 2.
+- The Information Commissioner ("the Commissioner") has decided to issue Dr Telemarketing Ltd ("DRT") with an enforcement notice under section 40 of the Data Protection Act 1998 ("DPA").
+The notice is being issued because of a serious contravention of Regulation 21 of the Privacy and Electronic Communications (EC Directive) Regulations 2003 ("PECR"). - 2.
 This notice explains the Commissioner's decision.